cnichte/md-curcuma/README.md

 A simulation mode provides information about which images and attachments it expects and where.

+## 3. Latex Formulas

-## 3. Transform Latex Formulas from Obsidian-Style to Hugo-Style
+Transform Latex Formulas from Obsidian-Style to Hugo-Style.

 * https://www.makeuseof.com/write-mathematical-notation-obsidian/
 * https://getdoks.org/docs/built-ins/math/